section-engineering-education/engineering-education/articles/rendering-html-pages-as-a-http-server-response-using-node-js/index.md

 ### Parsering form data to the server using the HTML forms

 The server is running.
-It's now returning HTML form as a response to the client (browser).
+It is now returning HTML form as a response to the client (browser).
 Whenever you access this server's route, the `Get` request will be executed from the browser.
-But what would happen if you fill this form with the data and press the button subscribe?
+However, what would happen if you fill this form with the data and press the button _subscribe_?

-Let's try that out.
+Let us try that out.
 This gives you the results below, an error returned by the server.

 ![](server-post-error.jpg)